Like most bloggers in the blogosphere, my primary focus is to get more Google juice.

-WSearch Console tool is like an ECG device that displays the heart beat of internet traffic – Google being the heart.tells me the inside story of how users find my website through Google.
-In my opinion,
+Search Console Tool is like an ECG that displays the heart beat of internet traffic – Google being the heart.tells me the inside story of how users find my website through Google.
+In my opinion, the

-To be able to use this free service by Google for your website, you should prove them that you are the owner of the website you claim.
-Google lets you verify ownership of a website using three methods:
+To be able to use this free service by Google for your website, you need to prove to them that you are the owner of your website.

 - Upload an HTML file.